swallowcamel/nancywiki/The-Super-Simple-View-Engine.md

 ### Extending the SSVE

 It is possible to extend the SSVE to support additional 'matchers' to meet your needs.
-[This stackoverflow post](http://stackoverflow.com/a/23614404/350933) gives an example of how to do this by describing how you could extend the SSVE to support text translation substitutions similar to the "@Translate." token support of the Razor View Engine.
+[This stackoverflow post](http://stackoverflow.com/a/23614404/350933) gives an example of how to do this by describing how you could extend the SSVE to support text translation substitutions similar to the "@Text.TranslationKey" token support of the Razor View Engine.

 [<< Part 10.
 View Engines](View Engines) - [Documentation overview](Documentation) - [Part 10.
 Razor >>](Razor View Engine)